Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Introduction

 We describe the notion of $G$-crossed modular transformations when the system inhabits a torus or surfaces of arbitrary genus.
 These extend the usual definition of modular transformations, generated by $\mathcal{S}$ and $\mathcal{T}$ matrices, to cases where there are defect branch lines wrapping the cycles of the torus or higher genus surface.
 We derive a $G$-crossed generalization of the Verlinde formula, which relate the fusion rules of defects (and quasiparticles) to the $G$-crossed $S$-matrix.

-For every $2+1$ dimensional SET phase, one can construct a corresponding $G$-crossed theory $\ext{C}{G}$ describing the defects in the topological phase.
+For every $2+1$ dimensional SET phase, one can construct a corresponding $G$-crossed theory $\ext{C}{G}$ describing the defects in the topological phase, which also incorporates the symmetry fractionalization.
 Therefore, the $G$-crossed defect theories $\ext{C}{G}$ provide both a classification and a characterization of SET phases in $2+1$ dimensions.
 In this way, one can classify SETs by solving the $G$-crossed consistency relations.
-However, it has recently been proven~\cite{ENO2009} that, for a finite group $G$, which describes unitary on-site symmetries, the distinct $G$-crossed extensions $\ext{C}{G}$ of a topological phase described by $\mathcal{C}$ are fully classified by three objects: the symmetry action $[\rho]: G \rightarrow \text{Aut}(\mathcal{C})$ describing how the global symmetry acts on the topological degrees of freedom, an element $[\coho{t}] \in H^2_{[\rho]}(G, \mathcal{A})$ that classifies the symmetry fractionalization, and an element $[\alpha] \in H^3(G, \text{U}(1))$ that classifies the defects' associativity.
+Topological invariants that can distinguish different SET phases are associated with gauge-invariant quantities of the $G$-crossed theory $\ext{C}{G}$.
+A partial list of such topological invariants is presented in Table~\ref{tab:inv} of Sec.~\ref{sec:Classification}.

-Importantly, not every fractionalization class in $H^2_{[\rho]}(G, \mathcal{A})$ corresponds to a well-defined SET in $2+1$ dimensions.
-In some cases there can be an additional obstruction that prevents the existence of a solution of the $G$-crossed consistency relations (such as the heptagon equations).
-The inability to solve these consistency conditions and thus to construct a consistent extended theory $\ext{C}{G}$ indicates that the symmetry fractionalization class is anomalous.
-A number of recent examples have shown that anomalous realizations of symmetry fractionalization, while they cannot exist in 2+1 dimensions, can instead exist as a surface termination state of a $3+1$ dimensional SPT state~\cite{Walker2012,vonKeyserlingk2013,VishwanathPRX2013,wang2013,wang2013b,Bonderson13d,chen2014b,metlitski2013,chen2014,cho2014,kapustin2014}.
+Importantly, not every fractionalization class corresponds to a well-defined SET in $2+1$ dimensions.
+In some cases, there can be an additional obstruction that prevents the existence of a solution of the $G$-crossed consistency relations (such as the heptagon equations).
+The inability to solve these consistency conditions and, thus, to construct a consistent defect theory $\ext{C}{G}$ indicates that the symmetry fractionalization class is anomalous.
+Similar to the classification and possible obstruction of symmetry fractionalization for a topological phase when the symmetry action is specified, the classification and possible obstruction of defectification (i.e. the existence of a consistent defect theory) for a topological phase when the symmetry action and fractionalization are specified can be reduced to a simpler cohomological structure.
+In particular, it has been proven~\cite{ENO2009} that, for a finite group $G$, which describes unitary on-site symmetries, the defectification obstruction takes values in $\mathcal{H}^4(G, U(1))$.
+Moreover, this obstruction only depends on $\mathcal{C}_{\bf 0}$, the symmetry action, and the symmetry fractionalization class.
+Using the formalism of our paper, we explicitly derive an expression in Eq.~(\ref{eq:obstruction}) for such an obstruction to solving the $G$-crossed consistency conditions for the case where the symmetry action $[\rho]$ does not permute quasiparticle types.
+A number of recent examples have shown that anomalous realizations of symmetry fractionalization, while they cannot exist in $2+1$ dimensions, can instead exist as a surface termination state of a $3+1$ dimensional SPT state~\cite{Walker2012,vonKeyserlingk2013,VishwanathPRX2013,wang2013,wang2013b,Bonderson13d,chen2014b,metlitski2013,chen2014,cho2014,kapustin2014}.